Parking Rules & Regulations

 - Determine enforcement hours for all campus parking rules and regulations.

 - Determine the mode of parking for any area at any time (e.g., self-park or stack park, etc.)

 Towing & Booting

-California Vehicle Code Sections 22651 (I) and 22651.7: When any vehicle is found upon a highway and known to have been issued five or more parking violations over a period of five or more days, and the owner or person in control of the vehicle has not responded, the vehicle may be impounded until that person furnishes to the impounding law enforcement agency evidence of his identity and an address within this state at which he can be located and satisfactory evidence that the bail has been deposited for all notices of parking violations for the vehicle.
+California Vehicle Code Sections 22651 (I) and 22651.7: When any vehicle is found upon a highway and known to have been issued five or more parking violations over a period of five or more days, and the owner or person in control of the vehicle has not responded, the vehicle may be impounded until that person furnishes to the impounding law enforcement agency evidence of their identity and an address within this state at which they can be located and satisfactory evidence that the bail has been deposited for all notices of parking violations for the vehicle.
 These codes are enforced in all UCLA campus streets, parking lots, and structures.

 The Regents of the University of California are not and shall not be liable under any circumstances for the loss of or damage to vehicles, or contents thereof, parked or garaged in a UCLA lot or structure by fire, theft, or any other cause whatsoever not arising directly from the negligent acts of the Regents of the University or its employees acting within the scope of their employment.